 Digital Logos Edition

-This volume of the Evangelical Exegetical Commentary represents the final work of renowned scholar Harry A. Hoffner, Jr. An expert Hittitologist, Hoffner brings his understanding of ancient Near Eastern cultures to the text of 1–2 Samuel, providing a commentary that is sure to make an impact for years to come.
-First and Second Samuel pick up where the book of Judges leaves off, continuing the narrative sweep of the history of Israel.
-They cover the life of the prophet Samuel, the rise and fall of Saul as King, and the reign of King David.
-Hoffner examines these books in their historical context, he discusses the many characters found throughout, and he considers how they anticipate a coming perfect king, Yahweh’s true Anointed One.
+This two-volume commentary on 1 & 2 Samuel presents renowned scholar Harry A. Hoffner Jr.’s final work.
+An expert Hittitologist, Hoffner brings his understanding of ancient Near Eastern cultures to the text of 1 & 2 Samuel, providing an enduring commentary.
+After the period of Judges, the books of 1 & 2 Samuel continue the narrative sweep of Israel’s history, covering the life of the prophet Samuel, the rise and fall of King Saul, and the reign of God’s chosen king, David.
+Hoffner examines these books in their historical context and considers how they anticipate a coming perfect king, God’s true Anointed One.

 The Evangelical Exegetical Commentary (EEC) series is a premiere biblical commentary rooted in the original text of Scripture.
 Incorporating the latest in critical biblical scholarship and written from a distinctly evangelical perspective, each comprehensive volume features a remarkable amount of depth, providing historical and literary insights, and addressing exegetical, pastoral, and theological details.
 Readers will gain a full understanding of the text and how to apply it to everyday life.